redis/redis-doc/docs/data-types/bitmaps.md

 ﻿---
-title: "Redis Bitmaps"
+title: "Redis bitmaps"
 linkTitle: "Bitmaps"
 weight: 11
 description: >
-    Introduction to Redis Bitmaps
+    Introduction to Redis bitmaps
 ---

-Redis bitmaps are an extension of the string data type that let you treat a string like a bit vector.
+Redis bitmaps are an extension of the string data type that lets you treat a string like a bit vector.
 You can also perform bitwise operations on one or more strings.
 Some examples of bitmap use cases include:

 * Efficient set representations for cases where the members of a set correspond to the integers 0-N.
 * Object permissions, where each bit represents a particular permission, similar to the way that file systems store permissions.

 ## Examples

-Imagine you have 1000 sensors deployed in the field, labeled 0-999.
+Suppose you have 1000 sensors deployed in the field, labeled 0-999.
 You want to quickly determine whether a given sensor has pinged the server within the hour.

-You can represent this using a bitmap whose key references the current hour.
+You can represent this scenario using a bitmap whose key references the current hour.

 * Sensor 123 pings the server on January 1, 2024 within the 00:00 hour.
 ```